AusDTO/gov-au-content-guide/_entries/2016-05-04-documents.md

 Learn how to make [Microsoft Word](http://www.finance.gov.au/blog/2012/09/06/video-and-transcripts-microsoft-accessibility-training-sessions/) and [Google Docs](https://support.google.com/docs/answer/6199477?hl=en) accessible.

----

-Links

-- Google Docs
-- PDFs
-- Publications
-- Diversity
+### Other links

+- to wcag 2.0 overview page?
-- to wcag 2.0 site?
+- to wcag 2.0 standard?

+### todo/issues

+- 'WCAG 2.0' is not defined.